CityOfNewYork/nyco-wp-boilerplate/README.md

 Finally, it will commit the file changes and tag the repository.

-    bin/version.sh {{ semantic version number }}
+    bin/version {{ semantic version number }}

 ### Publishing

 Publishing will push committed changes or publish the current branch to the origin repository as well as publish all local tags that do not exist on origin.
 This can be used to publish newly created versions after the [versioning script](#versioning).

-    bin/publish.sh
+    bin/publish

 ### Rollbar Sourcemaps

 We use [Rollbar](https://rollbar.com) for error monitoring.
 After every new script is deployed we need to supply new sourcemaps to Rollbar.
 This script will read all of the files in the theme's **assets/js** folder and will attempt to upload sourcemaps for all files with the extension **.js**.
 The script files need to match the pattern **{{ script }}.{{ hash }}.js**, ex; **main.485af636.js**.
 It will assume there is a sourcemap with the same name and extension **.map**, ex; **main.485af636.js.map**.
 The theme and paths to minified scripts can be modified in the [configuration](#configuration).

-    bin/rollbar-sourcemaps.sh {{ WP Engine install }}
+    bin/rollbar-sourcemaps {{ WP Engine install }}

 If the WP Engine install is using the CDN feature, that will need to be set in the [configuration](#configuration), ex; `CDN_{{ WP ENGINE INSTALL }}` or `CDN_ACCESSNYC`.
 If there is no CDN, it will assume that the script is hosted on the default instance on WP Engine; `https://{{ WP Engine install }}.wpengine.com` or `https://accessnycstage.wpengine.com`.

 ### Dual Project Development

-With `bin/boilerplate.sh`, you are able to switch between development on your WordPress site or this boilerplate project.
+With `bin/boilerplate`, you are able to switch between development on your WordPress site or this boilerplate project.
 This will allow you to fetch the latest changes to the boilerplate or contribute!
 To run this executable, enter the following at the root of this project:

-    bin/boilerplate.sh
+    bin/boilerplate

 Based on your selection, the git tracking for the project that you were not working on will be placed in the `temp/bp/` for the boilerplate or `temp/wp/` for WordPress.

 # Security

-The [Open Web Application Security Project](https://www.owasp.org/index.php/About_The_Open_Web_Application_Security_Project) provides [guidelines for implementing security for WordPress sites](https://www.owasp.org/index.php/OWASP_Wordpress_Security_Implementation_Guideline) that includes free and open source resources instead of commercial ones.
+Refer to this [free security whitepaper](https://wordpress.org/about/security/) from WordPress.org to become more familiar with the security components and best practices of the WordPress Core software.
+Additionally, the [Open Web Application Security Project](https://www.owasp.org/index.php/About_The_Open_Web_Application_Security_Project) (OWASP) provides [guidelines for implementing security for WordPress sites](https://www.owasp.org/index.php/OWASP_Wordpress_Security_Implementation_Guideline) that includes free and open source resources instead of commercial ones.
 Some of the practices mentioned are included in this boilerplate through [plugins](#security-plugins) and documentation while others should be implemented on a case by case basis.

 ---